-Statements and terms such as "expect", "anticipate", "estimate", "plan", "believe", and words of similar import, regarding the Company's expectations as to the development and effectiveness of its technologies, the potential demand for its products, and other aspects of its present and future business operations, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Although the Company believes that its expectations are based on reasonable assumptions within the bounds of its knowledge of its business and operations, the Company cannot guarantee that actual results will not differ materially from its expectations.
-In evaluating such forward-looking statements, readers should specifically consider the various factors contained in the Company's Annual Report on Form 10-K/A for the fiscal year ended December 31, 2004, including, without limitation, unforeseen changes in the course of research and development activities and in clinical trials; possible changes in cost and timing of development and testing, capital structure, and other financial items; changes in approaches to medical treatment; introduction of new products by others; possible acquisitions of other technologies, assets or businesses; and possible actions by customers, suppliers, competitors and regulatory authorities.
-These and other risks and uncertainties could cause actual results to differ materially from those indicated by such forward-looking statements, including those set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Factors" contained in the Company's Annual Report on Form 10-K/A for the fiscal year ended December 31, 2004.
+Statements and terms such as "expect", "anticipate", "estimate", "plan", "believe" and words of similar import regarding the Company's expectations as to the development and effectiveness of its technologies, the potential demand for our products, and other aspects of our present and future business operations, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Although we believe that our expectations are based on reasonable assumptions within the bounds of its knowledge of our business and operations, we cannot guarantee that actual results will not differ materially from our expectations.
+In evaluating such forward-looking statements, readers should specifically consider the various factors contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2004, as well as its Quarterly Report on Form 10-Q for the quarter ended March 31, 2005, including, without limitation, unforeseen changes in the course of research and development activities and in clinical trials; possible changes in cost and timing of development and testing, capital structure, and other financial items; changes in approaches to medical treatment; introduction of new products by others; possible acquisitions of other technologies, assets or businesses; and possible actions by customers, suppliers, competitors and regulatory authorities.
+These and other risks and uncertainties could cause actual results to differ materially from those indicated by such forward-looking statements, including those set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Factors" contained in the Annual Report on Form 10-K for the fiscal year ended December 31, 2004 for the quarter ended March 31, 2005, as well as those set forth below and elsewhere in this Report.

-The discussion of risks and uncertainties contained in this Report and in the Company's Annual Report on Form 10-K/A and in other filings with the SEC is not necessarily a complete or exhaustive list of all risks facing the Company at any particular point in time.
+The discussion of risks and uncertainties set forth in this Report and in our most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q for the quarter ended March 31, 2005 and in other filings with the SEC is not necessarily a complete or exhaustive list of all risks facing the Company at any particular point in time.
 We operate in a highly competitive, highly regulated and rapidly changing environment and our business is in a state of evolution.
 Therefore, it is likely that new risks will emerge, and that the nature and elements of existing risks will change, over time.
 It is not possible for management to predict all such risk factors or changes therein, or to assess either the impact of all such risk factors on our business or the extent to which any individual risk factor, combination of factors, or new or altered factors, may cause results to differ materially from those contained in any forward-looking statement.
 We disclaim any obligation to revise or update any forward-looking statement that may be made from time to time by us or on our behalf.